Komarulon/smrandomizer/readme.md

 Latest Release can be found here: https://github.com/Komarulon/smrandomizer/releases/

 YOU CAN SOFTLOCK.
 MAKE LOTS OF SAVES.
+Common softlocks usually involve going to places you can't get out of.
+For example:
+- Going to Bomb Torizo without Bombs (even though bombs might be there)
+- Going to West Norfair via the Brinstar Glass Tube
+- Checking bomb-jump maze items without bombs or hi-jump (springball), like the item underneath the Brinstar entrance elevator

 I recommend using a map!
 Even better, an item tracker.
 With EmoTracker: https://emotracker.net/ , you can download the tracker I made here: https://github.com/Komarulon/SuperMetroidRedesignRandomizerEmoTracker